 More than 50 million Americans have allergies, according to the Centers for Disease Control and Prevention (CDC).
 It’s also the sixth leading cause of chronic illness in the United States, with an annual cost of $18 billion.

-“Allergies are reactions our bodies have to certain plants, foods or other environmental causes,” said Dr. Miranda Cordell with Novant Health Pediatrics Arboretum .
+“Allergies are reactions our bodies have to certain plants, foods or other environmental causes,” said Dr. Miranda Cordell with Novant Health Pediatrics South Ballantyne .
 “If someone is allergic, their body responds by releasing chemicals that cause specific symptoms.”

 Many substances can cause allergic reactions and include pollen, animal dander, dust mites, certain foods, penicillin, insect stings, mold spores and latex.

 The chemicals that trigger allergic reactions are known as allergens.
 Reaction to allergens can span the spectrum from merely annoying to life threatening.
 The CDC reports that the most common allergies include hay fever, asthma, conjunctivitis, hives, eczema, dermatitis and sinusitis.

 Anyone at any age can have allergies.
 Babies can be allergic to cow’s milk.
 Some adults can develop hives after taking a new medication.